My entire personal website

 My name is Hubert Tonneau, and I was born in 1968.
 So I did not experience May 68, but I am from the generation that suffered its educational consequences.

-Around 11 years old, my cousin showed me one of the first programmable calculators (50 steps of programming!) and explained that with a slightly more powerful one, we could program playing chess.
-I instantly wanted to understand how this was possible, obtained my first programmable calculator, then a microcomputer, and finally, in 1984, even before passing my baccalaureate, an IBM-XT, financed by the fact of developing a program for automate the management of a video cassette exchange.
+Around 11 years old, my cousin showed me one of the first programmable calculators (50 tone of program!)
+And explained that with a little more powerful, we could program playing failures.
+I immediately wanted to understand how it was possible, obtained my first programmable calculator, then a microcomputer, and finally, as early as 1984, before I even passed my baccalaureate, an IBM-XT, funded by developing a program to automate the management of a scholarship for video cassettes.

 At the same time, the Cité de la Vilette in Paris was created, which to fill the library, purchased, and made available to the general public, more or less all the computer books of the time, unlike university libraries. which were not accessible to the general public.